SavannaPisc/MobileArchitecturalDecisions/Selection of the techniques used to enhance app compatibility and minimize data usage.md

 ## Context

-Determining the framework or technology stack for efficient development and maintanence across multiple platforms.
+Determining the techniques established to maximize optimization and data usage across a range of devices and platforms.

 ## Options

-- Flutter
+- RESTful API
-- React Native
+- React Query
-- Xamarin
+- ReduxToolKit Query
-- Native Script
+- GraphQL

 ## Decision

-The decision is made to use the React Native framework
+The decision is made to use the React Query API.

 ## Rationale
-- Cost and development time reduced due to reusability of code and quick iteration cycles.
-- Compatible with third-party plugins.
+- Data handling focus.
+- Array of resources from a commited community.
-- Provides responsive UX/UI.
+- Provides a more responsive user experience.
-- Stable performance across devices and platforms.
+- Able to debug and inspect application queries and cache.
+- Ensures data is constantly up-to-date.
+- Reduces number of API requests for a single piece of data.

 ## Consequences
-- Platform specific tasks may need to be accomplished.
-- Larger app sizes.
-- Debugging and troubleshooting is challenging.
+- Not suitable for more complex or